Agnael/LearnOpenGL.FSharp/README.md

 Also note that the 'Galante' library i wrote here is just a set of helpers i needed along the way and will need a complete refactor once i have a better understanding about OpenGl, but that´s not likely to happen within this repo.

+From exercise 47 and onward, DearImGui is used to display an informative overlay, but this seems to be working only in my PC for some reason.
+I don't know what's going on (might be driver related) but I'll try to get it to work properly.

 # Table of contents
 * **Getting started**
   * **Hello window** ([Original article](https://learnopengl.com/Getting-started/Hello-Window))